The Tiananmen Papers: Controversy

 Authenticity and selection bias are two main sources of controversy about the book.

-To determine whether the documents presented in the book are authentic is problematic, if not impossible.
+To determine whether the documents presented in the book are authentic is challenging, if not impossible.
 While a process of authentication would require a comparison of the documents used in The Tiananmen Papers with the original materials, few of these original documents are available.
 Sinologist Lowell Dittmer, for example, wrote that though "the question of authenticity is key, it is frustratingly difficult to resolve in this case."
 One of the most ardent critics of the book, professor Alfred L. Chan from Huron University College, has taken this argument even further and claimed that not only is the book partially fictional, it is also "based on open and semi-open" material.
 This argument not only discredits the reliability of the book but also puts into question the supposed secrecy of the documents presented in it.
 One of the editors of the book, Andrew Nathan, rejects these claims in a rejoinder and argues not only that the documents are authentic but also that most of the documents are not available anywhere else.

-Because a definitive validation of The Tiananmen Papers will be possible only through a comparison with the original documents (something that cannot happen unless the compiler reveals his sources or until the Chinese government opens up its archives), the validity of the book will not be firmly established.
+As a definitive validation of The Tiananmen Papers will be possible only through a comparison with the original documents (something that cannot happen unless the compiler reveals his sources or until the Chinese government opens up its archives), the validity of the book cannot be firmly established.

 Although Nathan claims the documents are authentic, he acknowledges the potential issues selectivity brings.
-"The materials in The Tiananmen Papers," he continues, "have gone through a series of processes, each of which brought the final product further away from the raw material of what happened."
-While the selection bias does not necessarily detract from the assumed authenticity of the book, it might still be biased to some extent in favour of the political agenda of the compiler, if (s)he had one.
+"The materials in The Tiananmen Papers", he continues, "have gone through a series of processes, each of which brought the final product further away from the raw material of what happened."
+While the selection bias does not necessarily detract from the assumed authenticity of the book, it might still be biased to some extent in favour of the political agenda of the compiler, if they had one.

 In a short review of the book, Fang Lizhi laments that it focuses more on the power struggle within the party rather than the student movement itself.
-The editors have acknowledged this fact and identified it as arising from the compiler's wish to "spark a reevaluation of what transpired in 1989 and accelerate political liberalization in China."
+The editors have acknowledged this fact and identified it as arising from the compiler's wish to "spark a reevaluation of what transpired in 1989 and accelerate political liberalization in China".

 Chinese reception

 The Chinese government has denounced The Tiananmen Papers as fake, and both the Chinese and English versions of the book have been banned in the mainland.

-One of the editors, Andrew Nathan, has been banned from entering China due to his connection with the book.
+One of the editors, Nathan, has been banned from entering China due to his connection with the book.